teaching-on-testbeds/cloud-chi/index.md

 apiVersion: v1
 kind: Service
 metadata:
-  name: gourmetgram-kube-svc
+  name: gourmetgram-svc
-  namespace: kube-gourmetgram
+  namespace: gourmetgram-production

 ```

 This says we are going to define a **Service**.
 A Service in Kubernetes is the network endpoint on which your application can be reached; although the application is actually going to be executed by one or more containers potentially distributed across nodes in the cluster, it can always be reached at this network endpoint.

-We specify the name of the service, `gourmetgram-kube-svc`, and that it is in the `kube-gourmetgram` namespace.
+We specify the name of the service, `gourmetgram-svc`, and that it is in the `gourmetgram-production` namespace.

 Next, paste in the rest of the definition of the Service:

 ```
 spec:
   selector:
-    app: gourmetgram-kube-app
+    app: gourmetgram-app
   ports:
     - protocol: "TCP"
       port: 80          # Service port inside the cluster